leontoeides/google_maps/README.md

-This is a fork of the library which uses async and non-blocking calls.
-The examples below need to be updated, by adding `.await` after `execute()`, and the call need to be made in an `async` function.
-The API should be otherwise similar.
-(Except the rate limit has been turned off by default)

 🗺 An unofficial Google Maps Platform client library for the Rust programming language.
 This client currently implements the Directions API, Distance Matrix API, Elevation API, Geocoding API, and Time Zone API.